Skip to content

 After antiquity, the area around Epidaurus started to decay.
 To defend the area against invaders, a mediaeval castle was built near the settlement of Nea Epidaurus.

-Epidaurus only acquired a significant political significance in the early 19th century when the first Greek revolutionary government was created there and the first Greek constitution was established (1822).
+Epidaurus only acquired a significant political significance in the early 19th century, when the first Greek revolutionary government and constitution were established (1822).

-Now, Epidaurus is a very popular archaeological site, and during summer festivals, plays from antiquity are still performed at the Ancient Theatre.
+Epidaurus is a viral archaeological site, and during summer festivals, plays from antiquity are still performed at the Ancient Theatre.

 Epidaurus Weather

-Given that Greece does not have significant regional variations due to its size, it is simple to compare the weather in Epidaurus to that of the rest of the country.
+Due to its size, Greece does not have significant regional variations, so comparing the weather in Epidaurus to that of the rest of the country is simple.

-Greece is situated in the southeast of Europe, and because it is encircled by the Aegean and Ionian Seas and the East Mediterranean, its climate is generally comparable to that of the other Mediterranean nations.
+Greece is situated in the southeast of Europe.
+Because it is encircled by the Aegean and Ionian Seas and the East Mediterranean, its climate is generally comparable to that of the other Mediterranean nations.

 Low-lying areas often get warm, dry summers with clear skies, while winters are typically wet.
-The mountainous regions, on the other hand, have more rain and a tendency to be cooler.
+On the other hand, the mountainous regions have more rain and a tendency to be more relaxed.

 Even though these weather conditions are uncommon in this sort of terrain, they can be witnessed throughout the winter on the summits of mountains.
 Nevertheless, despite the overall regularity brought on by the moderating influences of the sea, rainfalls often vary from one place to another based on terrain.